LLADzhang/CrowdBind/README.md

 ```
 ## Command to use
 * "gunzip trace.npy.gz" to get a file called "trace.npy"
-* In python3, use "numpy.load('trace.npy')" to load the mobility trace.
+* In python 2 or 3, use "numpy.load('trace.npy')" to load the mobility trace.

 ## How the data looks like
 This mobility trace is stored as numpy 2-d array.